Causes of Insomnia

 Some drugs, such as Alpha-blockers and beta-blockers, have been linked with a sleep disorder.
 Alpha-blockers are known to decrease rapid eye movement, thus making people stay awake at night.

 Beta-blockers cause insomnia by hindering the melatonin hormone’s nighttime secretion, responsible for regulating sleep and the body’s circadian clock.

-Also, sleeping pills can greatly cause insomnia since the body may become psychologically dependent on them for it to adjust.
+Also, sleeping pills can greatly cause insomnia since the body may become psychologically dependent on them for them to adjust.
 Before any drug usage, it is paramount to inquire from your pharmacist about medication usage and interactions.

-The older you get, the more the chances of experiencing insomnia.
+The older you get, the more the chance of experiencing insomnia.
 Older adults have more irregular sleeping patterns as they tend to wake up earlier or get distractions during the night.
 Insomnia in older adults is common since an overwhelming majority of them have underlying medical conditions that cause pain or discomfort that interfere with their sleep.